 Students wishing to pursue an academic concentration must develop a specific plan for its completion in consultation with an Italian advisor.
 Appointments may be scheduled at 4108 Modern Languages Building,(734) 764-5344.

-The objective of the academic minor in Italian are to develop some facility in the use of Italian, to recognize major monuments of Italian literature, to gain insight in to the history and present of Italian culture.
+The objectives of the academic minor in Italian are to develop some facility in the use of Italian, to recognize major monuments of Italian literature, and to gain insight into the history and present of Italian culture.

 - Italian 230, 232, or 233; or the equivalent